Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Rural Development

 Advantages of Organic Farming

-• Instead of relying on costly agricultural inputs like high-yield variety seeds, chemical fertilizers, herbicides, etc., organic farming employs locally sourced organic inputs that are affordable and yield favorable returns on investment.
+• Instead of relying on costly agricultural inputs like high-yield variety seeds, chemical fertilisers, herbicides, etc., organic farming employs locally sourced organic inputs that are affordable and yield favourable returns on investment.

 • Organic farming can be a source of income through exporting crops due to the increasing demand for organically grown produce.

-• By cultivating crops organically, we can ensure that the food we consume is more nutritious compared to chemically farmed food since organic produce has higher nutrient content.
+• By cultivating crops organically, we can ensure that the food we consume is more nutritious compared to chemically farmed food, since organic produce has a higher nutrient content.

-• Organic farming has the potential to create more employment opportunities in India as it requires more labor-intensive work compared to conventional farming practices.
+• Organic farming has the potential to create more employment opportunities in India as it requires more labour-intensive work compared to conventional farming practices.

 Disadvantages of Organic Farming